JustLeif/global-keylogger/README.md

 ## Purpose

-This Linux software is a binary executable that will globally log all connected devices key inputs, and store them in a remote MySQL database. **Written in Rust with crates evdev, tokio, and sqlx**
+This Linux software is a binary executable that will globally log all connected devices key inputs, and store them in a remote MySQL database. **Written in Rust with crates evdev, tokio, and sqlx**.

 ## Dependencies